Buddha Assassinator: Plot

 The Prince's advisors warn him that someday Shao Hai could become a potentially great opponent with Lohan Fist training.
 But the Prince still plans to use Shao Hai to expose the underground.
 Over time, Shao Hai becomes more knowledgeable with the Lohan techniques, and begins to train his Uncle.
 The Prince finally catches on about whom Shao Hai is, and demands he send his Uncle to the palace to face him.
 After the two fight to a standstill, the Prince's guards interrupt the fight, giving the Uncle the opportunity to escape.
 The angered Prince Tsoi organizes a search party to track down and kill Shao Hai and his Uncle.
 Meanwhile, both men have hidden themselves in the forest where Uncle begins training his nephew in the ways of the Buddhist's Palm; the only known method of counteracting the Lohan Fist.
-After undergoing training of the Five Elements Buddha's Palm techniques, the enlightened Shao Hai returns to the palace to challenge his opponent.
-He fights through Prince Tsoi's bodyguards to finally engage the Prince himself.
-Shao Hai must defeat the Prince not only to avenge his aunt's death, but in the name of freedom itself...
+After undergoing training of the Five Elements Buddha's Palm techniques, the enlightened Shao Hai is prepared to face the prince when he inevitably comes looking for him and his uncle.